ladyd252/bad-baby/_drafts/secret-breakfast-cake.md

     6. Pour half the batter into each pan and bake for 30-35 minutes, until a skewer comes out mostly clean/with a few crumbs.

+    7. Let the cake cool for 15-20 minutes in pans, then take out of pans to continue cooling until cooled completely.

+    8. At this point, you can wrap the cake in plastic wrap and aluminum foil or place in a large freezer safe ziploc bag.
+You can freeze the cake until you're ready to fill and decorate, or just refrigerate if you'll be decorating the next day.

+    **For filling**

+    1. Whisk cream, sugar, and egg yolks together in a sauce pan.

+    2. Heat over medium high heat on stove, whisking very often.
+Make sure to get the bottom to avoid cooking egg.

+    3. Heat until mixture begins bubbling, then continue whisking and cooking for an additional minute.&nbsp;

+    4. Take off heat and let the mixture cool to room temperature, then chill in refrigerator for at least an hour.

+    5. After the mixture has chilled, whisk in mascarpone until smooth.

+    &nbsp;

     &nbsp;
 ---